 655 Mathews Rock, in the centre of the fairway between Hicks Point and Lelu Island, has one drying and one below-water head.
-Starboard bifurcation buoy "DC" lies off the SW side of the rock.
+Starboard bifurcation buoy "DC" lies approximately 115m NW of the rock.
+Safer waters are found to the NW of the buoy.

 656 Inverness Passage light (689), on the mainland 0.3 mile NW of Hicks Point, is shown at an elevation of 3.7 m from a skeleton tower.